kerimoyle/cellml_as_database/README.md

         2. Editing is frozen
         3. Item will stay public at permanent URL
     7. Allow roll-back changes on items

+5. **Edit relationships**
+    1. Use drag-and-drop or other visual tool to create relationships between existing items
+    2. Trigger edit of individual items from interface
+    3. Trigger search from interface

 5.	**Propagate changes**
     1. When an item to which I have links is deleted